Listen to the podcast

 More than likely, if you invite me over to watch a game with you, I will watch, and we will have fun.
 If you give me tickets to a game, I will gladly accept them.
 Give me five, and I’ll take my family.
 That would be kind of you.

 The struggle I have with football is about my personal non-legalistic preference born out of a desire to guard my soul.
-One of the many beauties about Christian liberty on secondary issues is how we can choose what we want to do and still be friends.
+One of the many beauties of Christian liberty on secondary issues is how we can choose what we want to do and still be friends.

 I have been watching football for over fifty years.
 As a child, football was one of my many “saviors.”
 It gave me a way to escape a dysfunctional family life while incarcerated in that family.

-I have a lot of wonderful memories about many sports, including wrestling.
+I have a lot of wonderful memories of many sports, including wrestling.
 You could say I was a sportsaholic.
 I have been late to church functions because of sports.
 I’ve sat in the crow’s nest of a church service working the cameras while watching a football game.

 Traditionally, we have gathered with various small groups to watch Super Bowls, which has always been fun times.
 I’m sure I will be doing that again.
 I’m not opposed to having a good time.

-But during the past few years, I have had this growing disinterest for sports.
+But during the past few years, I have had this growing disinterest in sports.
 Apart from these aforementioned clarifying caveats, I have decided not to be a football watcher any longer.
 Here are five reasons I made that decision.

 As I’ve aged, I have become more aware of the finish line.
 The Lord is counting my days, and there are fewer of them than they used to be.
 Though I have no idea when He’s going to call me home, I want to spend my final days doing more important things than watching a game.